tagion/tagion/docs/gov/governance_areas/network_formation/tagion/poc.md

 ---
 # Proof-of-Community

-With out unique Proof of Community model, Tagion pursues twofold oobjectives:
+With our unique "Proof of Community" model, Tagion pursues a twofold oobjective:

 ## Security and Decentralisation